 Transactional relationships are somewhat similar.
-Romantics may have eulogized marriages as a bond based on love, chemistry, compatibility, etc. While transactional relationships may or may not have these elements, these definitely present is a business aspect.
+Romantics may have eulogized marriages as a bond based on love, chemistry, compatibility, etc. While transactional relationships may or may not have these elements, these definitely present a business aspect.
 There are expectations and reciprocation and some convenient arrangements, as in a business deal.

 Related Reading: 15 Characteristics Of A Healthy Relationship

 Incidentally, marriages in several cultures across the world are transactional.
 For instance, in traditional Asian societies, while fixing arranged marriages, factors like money, education, family status, astrological compatibility, and future prospects come first while factors such as love and compatibility are secondary.
 In these cases, a marriage is often seen as a deal to further interests between two families.

 It’s only in western democracies that love and attraction are considered to be the foundation of a marriage.
 But even here, most couples, subconsciously perhaps, enter into transactional relationships where the first question asked is – what am I getting out of it?

 Outside the realm of rare and often unattainable unconditional love, transactional relationship psychology is at play in almost every romantic equation.
 For instance, even if you choose someone as a partner based solely on their money or status, the financial stability that being with them would bring to your life is a factor that may make them more appealing to you.
 Even if materialistic aspects are governing your relationship choices subconsciously, it’s still an example of transactional love.